 Among his several books on beer and brewing history is Guinness: The 250-Year Quest for the Perfect Pint, which was listed among the top business books of the year by Condé Nast Portfolio Magazine, which also made it the top pick for “Cocktail Conversation.”

-Mr. Yenne is a graduate of the Stanford University Professional Publishing Course, and is the founder of American Graphic Systems, whose AGS BookWorks division is the producer of nearly 200 large-format, illustrated books.
+Mr. Yenne has contributed to encyclopedias of both world wars, and has appeared in documentaries airing on the History Channel, the National Geographic Channel, the Smithsonian Channel and ARD German Television.
+He is a graduate of the University of Montana and the Stanford University Professional Publishing Course, and is the founder of American Graphic Systems, whose AGS BookWorks division is the producer of nearly 200 large-format, illustrated books.

 This book is addressed to the beer traveler who may be on the ground in a local neighborhood or a foreign land, or in an armchair, relaxing with a selection of beers imported from around the globe, beers which bring to mind fond memories or dreams of future travels.
 It is both a global survey and a global celebration of beer, designed for people who enjoy beer as well as the cultural nuances of brewing history.